-Third Grade: Cultures, Ancient Egypt, Farmer’s Market
+Third Grade: Cultures, Ancient Egypt, Farmers' Market

 Fourth Grade: The Path of the Hero

-Social-Emotional Learning: the Foundation of our Culture
+Social-Emotional Learning: the Foundation of Our Culture

 The important work of Social-Emotional Learning begins as soon as students arrive on campus, and is part of a student’s life in and out of the classroom.
-As in all three divisions, Lower School SEL occurs through formal instruction, integration in other subjects and activities, partnership with parents, and responsive support, as the SEL specialist and classroom teachers help students successfully work through challenges common at each developmental level.
+As in all three divisions, Lower School SEL occurs through formal instruction, integration in other subjects and activities, partnership with parents, and responsive support.
+SEL specialist and classroom teachers help students successfully work through challenges common at each developmental level.